 Djavila Ho, MSc

-Djavila is an International Affiliate member of the American Psychological Association (APA) amongst other international professional societies and is the current Vice President of the Jamaican Psychological Society.
+She is an International Affiliate member of the American Psychological Association (APA) and has previously served on the Jamaican Psychological Society executive body as Director of Membership (3 years) and Vice President (1.5 years).
+She is currently the Acting President of the Jamaican Psychological Society.

 Margarett Barnett, PhD